The 12 Greatest Political Comebacks in American History

 What remains contested

 What remains contested is weighting, not facts.
-Whether a criminal conviction makes Trump's hole deeper than Nixon's two consecutive election losses is a judgment; this ranking says yes and shows its work.
+Whether a criminal conviction makes Trump's hole deeper than Nixon's two consecutive election losses is a judgment; this ranking says yes and shows its work in the Depth of Defeat subscore.
 Whether reputational defeat, like Truman's polling collapse, belongs on a list otherwise built from lost elections is arguable.
 And historians still debate how much machine politics in 1875 Tennessee, rather than public vindication, returned Andrew Johnson to the Senate.
 Reasonable readers can reorder the middle of this list; they cannot change any certified number on it.

 Questions people ask